tanzeel/MediaWiki-Drupal/README.md

 Here are features you can achieve using this package.

-- Logout D -> MW
 - Login MediaWiki -> Drupal
 - Logout MediaWiki -> Drupal
+- Logout Drupal -> MediaWiki
 - Group -> Roles from MediaWiki -> Drupal
-- account creation in MediaWiki -> Drupal
+- Account Creation in MediaWiki -> Drupal
 - Single Sign-On

 Important: